crystal-lang/rfcs/text/0014-cancelable-timers.md

    The problem is that monotonic times and durations are represented using the same type (`Time::Span`), and `#sleep` uses relative time.
 Using absolute time would be confusing.
 Maybe we can support *both* and add an `absolute` argument, that would default to `false`?

-   Only `Fiber.timeout()` would need the argument.
-The event loop API can be fixed to use either absolute or relative times only, since implementations may already use absolute times internally—the epoll and kqueue event loops use absolute time for example.
+Or have two overloads using different named arguments, for example `duration` vs `until`.

 # Future possibilities